-ExitRegCap_j = The Registered Annual plus Enduring Annual NTS Exit (Flat) Capacity plus any other Annual Yearly and Annual Quarterly capacity registered pursuant to the processes set out under the European Interconnection Document, as at the time of publication of actual charges, for each NTS Exit Point j.
+ExitRegCap_j = The Registered Annual plus Enduring Annual NTS Exit (Flat) Capacity, as at the time of publication of actual charges, for each NTS Exit Point j.

-ExitPrice_j = The prevailing Applicable Daily Rate, in accordance with Transportation Statement for each NTS Exit Point j.
+ExitPrice_j = The prevailing Applicable Daily Rate, in accordance with Transportation he Statement of Gas Transmission Transportation Charges for each NTS Exit Point j.

-Qex = the maximum amount of NTS Exit Capacity to be Reserved by the PARCA Applicant (kWh/Day) as specified in the Phase 1 PARCA Works Report ii. for Entry Capacity:
+Qex = the maximum amount of NTS Exit Capacity to be Reserved by the PARCA Applicant (kWh/Day) as specified in the Phase 1 PARCA Works Report

+2.ii. for Entry Capacity: